Comment on page

 For best performance, please note the following:

-Place the antenna in an location with as much sky view as possible.
+- Place the antenna in a location with as much sky view as possible.
 The more sky the GPS can see, the more satellites, the faster the lock, the faster the survey-in

 Survey-in is the process where the ground station GPS sits stationary and performs many measurements to improve its location estimate.
 In essence, over time, any errors will average out and the estimate error will decrease.
 This survey-in period is critical, since it will determine the overall accuracy of the aircraft.